petrelharp/barton-2025/barton-2025.md

 ::: incremental
 - A likelihood-based way to fit spatially heterogeneous population models?
+- We do *not* go as far as B&W or BDE!
-- More theory needed for patchy/stochastic populations!
+    More theory needed for patchy/stochastic populations.
 - S(L)imulation: see [Chevy et al, *A Guide to Individual-Based Simulations in Continuous Landscapes*](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.71098)
 :::

 . . .

-**Thanks** to Nick, Alison, and Tom
+**All the thanks** to Nick, Alison, and Tom!

 ## {data-background-image="figs/guillemots_thanks.png" data-background-position=center data-background-size=50%}